Working Hours in Germany + FAQs

 If you’re looking to find out more information on working hours in your specific industry or company, be sure to check out the respective website.
 Thanks for reading!

-In a standard working week, a person works around 40 hours per week which is 8 hours per day.
+In a standard working week in Germany, a person typically works around 40 hours, which translates to 8 hours per day.